Verschuur95/DIVA-seg/README.md

 # DIVA-seg
-Deep learning for intracranial vessel and aneurysm segmentation from MRA-TOF based on nnU-Net v2
+Deep learning for Intracranial Vessel and Aneurysm segmentation from MRA-TOF based on nnU-Net v2

 ## Overview
 This repository provides a trained segmentation model based on **nnU-Net v2**.